denilsonfbar/strkernels/README.md

 If you use or discuss this package, please cite:

 Barbosa, D.F., Rocha, M., Kashiwabara, A.Y.
-(2024). strkernels: a optimized string kernels Python package. *Under development*.
+(2024). strkernels: a optimized string kernels Python package.

 ## License